An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Background

 \subsubsection{Variants of the Vehicle Routing Problem}

-It is possible to move the VRP closer to a real-world problem by adding constraints to the problem.
-Some examples of realistic constraints are limiting the time window that delivery can be made in the VRP with Time Windows (VRPTW) or restricting the demand capacity of the vehicles.
-Limiting the capacity is the most common variant of the VRP and is called the Capacitated VRP (CVRP).
-The CVRP introduces such a constraint, i.e., each vehicle's assigned route must adhere to a capacity constraint \(Q\).
+The CVRP is the VRP variant we focus on in this research.
+The CVRP introduces a constraint, such that each vehicle's assigned route must adhere to a capacity constraint \(Q\).
 Therefore, the sum of each location on the route's demand \(q\) must be less than or equal to the vehicle's value for \(Q\).
 Homogeneous fleet and heterogeneous fleet variations exist for a fixed value of \(Q\) or a dynamic value of \(Q\) per vehicle.
 In this research, \(Q\) is a fixed value for each vehicle.

 The constraint in Eqn. \eqref{eqn:xjik} limits the customers on each vehicle \(k\) so that the capacity of the vehicle is not exceeded.
-This constraint is added to the list of constraints from the previous section to define the CVRP fully.
-The CVRP is the variant of the VRP that we focus on for this research.
-It represents the most well-studied and has the most datasets available.
-It is helpful in this research because we are attempting to find optimal for it that is unknown and then approaching best-known solutions (BKS) for the problems in the datasets.
+This constraint is added to the list of constraints from the previous section to fully define the CVRP.